Fudan-iGEM/2025-wiki/pages/model.md

 **Use Case:** Understand the fundamental behavior of the timer within a single cell cycle and validate the core dynamics of the model.

 Single-cell simulations form the foundation for understanding FT system behavior.
-By observing the full cycle of a single cell from birth to division, users can verify whether the maturation chain (C→B→I→R) behaves as expected, check the monotonicity of the red-to-blue ratio $r(t)$, and assess whether the time evolution of each protein state aligns with biological intuition.
+By observing the full cycle of a single cell from birth to division, users can verify whether the maturation chain (C&rarr;B&rarr;I&rarr;R) behaves as expected, check the monotonicity of the red-to-blue ratio $r(t)$, and assess whether the time evolution of each protein state aligns with biological intuition.
 This level of analysis is especially useful for users encountering the model for the first time, helping them develop an intuitive understanding of the system behavior.

 When analyzing the results, focus on the following aspects: